-Ideally, both of you are devoted Christians and have decided to be celibate before meeting each other, which makes him ‘The One’ of course.
+Of course, things are easier if you are both devoted Christians and decided to be celibate before meeting each other.
 But what if that’s not the case?

 1. Check your heart